DanGoss4394/git_homework/homework.md

-x Create a new branch called branchTwo x On line two of your index.js file declare a variable called name and assign it your name as a string x Commit and Add your code

-- Switch back to the master branch
-- Merge this branch into your master branch
+x Create a new branch called branchTwo x On line two of your index.js file declare a variable called name and assign it your name as a string x Commit and Add your code x Switch back to the master branch x Merge this branch into your master branch

 - Push your new code up to GitHub
 - Make sure you get rid of all branches online and locally except the master branch